 “Creativity is really the joy of experimentation.
 When we made our video in microgravity, we were just experimenting - pushing our ideas and our understanding further and further through trial and error and play,” said OK Go lead singer Damian Kulash.
 “We’ve made music videos by performing all sorts of art experiments that overlap with math, and science, and engineering.
 Now we want students to dream up their own experiments, and we will help them get their art in space.”

-Teams of students – even entire classes – are eligible to submit ideas for experiments.
-Submissions do not have to be fully engineered projects – just ideas that can be turned into space-worthy experiments with the help of OK Go’s expert partners.
+The winning teams are turning their ideas into space-worthy experiments with the help of OK Go’s expert partners.
 Previously, such experts have helped OK Go do everything from creating a 4-minute Rube Goldberg machine, to stretching a 4.2-second chain reaction into a 4-minute song, and recording an entire music video in zero gravity.

-In May, entries will be judged on a number of criteria, with two ideas being chosen by a team of judges including OK Go band members, engineers from the University of St. Thomas Playful Learning Lab, and aerospace experts.
-The winning teams will work in collaboration with Playful Learning Lab engineers to develop their art projects and prepare to send them as a payload on a Blue Origin spacecraft.
-Blue Origin’s New Shepard is a reusable spacecraft designed to take payloads — and soon people — into suborbital space.
+The winning teams are working in collaboration with Playful Learning Lab engineers to develop their art projects and prepare to send them as a payload on a Blue Origin spacecraft.
+Blue Origin’s New Shepard is a reusable spacecraft designed to take payloads -- and soon people -- into suborbital space.

 The nonprofit venture OK Go Sandbox helps teachers use OK Go videos in the classroom.
 Founded in 2018, OK Go Sandbox showcases new videos, challenges, and activities, based on the band’s music videos.
 Led by Kulash and Thomas, OK Go Sandbox has worked closely with educators from around the world to develop new ways to help kids experience the joy and wonder of learning.